 Pamela Sims came to Samford University in 1989 and likes teaching in a variety of health professions including pharmacy, dentistry and nurse anesthesia and learning from students while teaching them.
 Sims enjoys snow skiing and wake boarding and does Olympic weightlifting and a form of CrossFit for workouts.

-Jessica Skelley has had a longstanding relationship with Samford University since 2004.
+Jessica Skelley has had a longstanding relationship with Samford University.
 “I met my husband here as a student, found my profession, took my first ‘real’ job here, started my family here.
 I’ve actually never left Samford since arriving as a freshman and can’t imagine anywhere I would rather be.”
 Skelley was rewarded for her commitment to Samford in 2013 when she received the Margaret Self Propst Pharmacy Teacher of the Year award, which is presented annually to a faculty member who is elected by the student body as exemplifying exceptional teaching and mentoring.
 “It was a very significant honor and the most rewarding one I have received both professionally and personally,” she said.
+Skelley teaches in a number of pharmacy courses and she also maintains an active family medicine rotation site at St. Vincent's East Family Medicine for fourth year pharmacy students.

 After practicing in a hospital pharmacy for many years, Rachel Slaton decided to join McWhorter School of Pharmacy in 2009.
 Slaton was charged with developing the skills labs and seminars for a course series in integrated pharmacy applications, and she successfully redesigned the drug literature evaluation course.
 In 2011, she was appointed to a tenure-track faculty position in drug information where she currently practices.